ekincaid62/my-digital-garden/src/site/notes/Kincaid History, The Revised Unfinished Chapter of the Harrah History Book now in progress.md

 ---
-{"dg-publish":true,"permalink":"/kincaid-history-the-revised-unfinished-chapter-of-the-harrah-history-book-now-in-progress/","tags":["gardenEntry","gardenEntry"]}
+{"dg-publish":true,"permalink":"/kincaid-history-the-revised-unfinished-chapter-of-the-harrah-history-book-now-in-progress/","tags":["gardenEntry"]}
 ---

 **KINCAID HISTORY**

-The Revised Unfinished Chapter of the "Harrah History" Book, A work now in progress.

-By Richard Bradley
+The following was compiled by Richard Bradley which I found on Sherranlynn Kincaid Nichols website.
+It was titled **Revised Unfinished Chapter of the "Harrah History" Book, A work now in progress.** I fear the book was never completed as I can't find any other references to it.
+While the data does seem pretty complete, I have edited the file to make it more presentable and am adding additional data as I find time.

 **THE KINCAID FAMILY**